Maple-Gray-NS/CatHound/readme.md

 **Example:**
 `P@55W0RD1` is turned into `passwordi`.
 CatHound will then attempt to find the word `password` with in this string.

+### Change Log
+0.1.1
+- Added Count to each stat
+- Fix issue with Custom word list where null entires were counted

 ### TODO
 - [ ] Regex parsing to ensure proper input